 Easter Creative Writing Assignment

 For the Easter-themed assignment, students select one of the provided character roles: Easter Bunny, Easter Egg Basket, Zookeeper, Candy Store Owner or Chocolate Inventor, and create a written piece based on the character’s specific writing prompt.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Spring Creative Writing Assignment

 For the Spring-themed assignment, students select one of the provided character roles: bear, grass, snow shovel, bird, or professional gardener, and create a written piece based on the character’s specific writing prompt.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Students love having 10 different choices on what to write about.
 They also enjoy that these are not your traditional writing prompts – these are formatted as RAFT prompts.